Do you have stray cats that hang around your house? Do you often wish they wouldn’t?

 Most barn cats are usually stray or orphaned cats that have nowhere else to live.
 Yet, if you give them a home in your barn or around your homestead, then these cats now have a place to call home and a purpose.

-So that is an amazing thing to consider when taking in a barn cat.
+That is an amazing thing to consider when taking in a barn cat.
 There are actually programs that allow you to adopt feral cats for this exact purpose.
-We are in no way affiliated with these programs so you’ll want to do your research before choosing which one to adopt from.
+We are in no way affiliated with these programs so you’ll have to do your research before choosing which one to adopt from.

 How to Care for a Barn Cat